Changissnz/selfinterest/README.md

 personal to self-interest were lackluster, filled with incongruencies and unfairness borne partially out of misunderstanding, likewise the intended effect for deception, the merit of producing that deception was judged on a spectrum instead of somewhere with hard lines.
 The right to be deceptive by default becomes decisions of degree of being pro-active in expression of this quality.
+Discovery in contexts connected to or of deception is frequently just that on the quality of objective truth regarding it, rather than what is unknown by default since the default was used to propagate more fault in understanding for arbitrary agenda.